simoncoessens/DataJurists/readme.md

 # 🧐 Project Overview

 > A.N.N.A.
-(AI Act Norms Navigation Assistant) is designed to help developers, organizations, and legal teams assess compliance with the EU AI Act.
+(AIA Norms Navigation Assistant) is designed to help developers and organizations assess compliance with the EU AI Act.
 >
 > By providing easy access to the complex legal framework of the AI Act, A.N.N.A. empowers users to understand their AI system’s obligations with accuracy and ease.
-A.N.N.A. supports both general AI systems and high-risk applications, ensuring legal adherence at every step.
+A.N.N.A. supports both AI and high-risk systems ensuring legal adherence at every step.

 ## 🏆 Awards and Recognition

 We are proud to announce that **A.N.N.A.** won the **1st Prize** and was recognized as the **Most Innovative Solution** at the **LEADS Innovation Challenge**!

-You can learn more about the competition and our achievement on the official [LEADS Innovation Challenge webpage](https://www.legalityattentivedatascientists.eu).
+You can learn more about the competition and our achievements on the official [LEADS Innovation Challenge webpage](https://www.legalityattentivedatascientists.eu).

-This award acknowledges our commitment to delivering an innovative, legally accurate, and user-friendly tool to navigate the complexities of the EU AI Act.
+This award acknowledges our commitment to delivering an innovative, legally accurate, and user-friendly tool.
 We are thrilled to continue enhancing A.N.N.A. and helping businesses stay compliant with evolving AI regulations.

 ## 📹 Demo Videos